ArtifexSoftware/aptest/README.rst

 -v <venv>
 .........

+    **This option is unsupported at present due to switching to the external ``pipcl`` package.
+    However the information below about the name of the venv and convenience link still applies.**

     Changes how we re-run ourselves in a venv when required.

     0 - Never re-run inside a venv.